CityScope/VehicleClustering/README.md

   - Right click on User Models->Import->GAMA Project.. and import the project that you just cloned

 # Overall Structure:
-- The `parameters.gama` file specificies universal constants and simulation parameters
+- The `parameters.gaml` file specificies universal constants and simulation parameters
-- The `Agents.gama` file specifies simulation species and their behaviors.
+- The `Agents.gaml` file specifies simulation species and their behaviors.
-- The `clustering.gama` file specifies the initialization state, as well as the different experiments to be run and a few global functions
+- The `clustering.gaml` file specifies the initialization state, as well as the different experiments to be run and a few global functions